THOTCON: History

 The conference had approximately 705 attendees and featured 9 full-length talks, 11 shorter "Turbo" and "Newbie" talks, and 3 2.5-hour workshops.
-It was the first year to add keynotes, of which there were 2.
+It was the first year to add keynotes, of which there were 2: Bruce Schneier presenting "Trust, Security, and Society" and Josh Corman & Jericho presenting "Cyberwar!: Not What We Were Expecting."
 It was also the first year to add refreshments for sale, preventing the need to leave the conference.